nchah/freebase-triples/README.md

 - TODO:
     - Data Cleaning
         - Convert N-Triples [(Wikipedia)](https://en.wikipedia.org/wiki/N-Triples) format to N3 [(Wikipedia)](https://en.wikipedia.org/wiki/Notation3) or other format.
 Working with the full URIs conforms to the standard, but can be unwieldy to use.
+            - Running on a head sample of 10k triples shows the following diffs in file size.
+The file size reduction where ~43% of the original is preserved looks promising.
+            Original:   fb-triples-10k.txt - 1368687 bytes
+            c1:         fb-triples-10k-c1.txt - 589935 bytes (43.1%)
+            c2:         fb-triples-10k-c2.txt - 589111 bytes (43.0%)
         - Convert "." back to "/" to return a more Freebase-like format